Discover a diverse range of women’s health topics authored by the Ob/Gyn physicians and staff at Midwest Center for Women’s HealthCare.

 2024-02-09T13:26:47-06:00

 October is Domestic Violence Awareness Month Help stop the cycle of domestic violence against women in our own community.
 Learn about facts and warning signs of abuse and how you can make a difference.
 Click here to donate now.
 Donate to WINGS 7 staggering facts about domestic abuse and violence Abuse can take many forms including physical abuse, economic abuse, emotional/psychological abuse, sexual abuse, and stalking or cyberstalking.
-1 in 3 women has experienced domestic violence in the US.
+1 in 3 women has experienced domestic violenceย in the US.
 20% of the women in the US have been raped.
-3 women are [...]
+3 women are killed every day by their husbands or boyfriendsย in the US.
+Aboutย 240,000 pregnant women are battered by the men in their livesย each yearย in the US.
+Women between the ages of 18-24 are most commonly abused by an intimate partner.
+Stalking is a felony in Illinois.
+WINGS helps women in our local community escape from an abusive relationshipย by offering safe houses, transitional housing, counseling, and financial support.
+More stats from WINGS More info from National Coalition Against Domestic Violence 10 warning signs of domestic abuse Controllingย - Abusers use their fists, words, or money to control you.
+Destroy

 Domestic Violence Awareness2024-02-09T13:26:47-06:00